Support Active-Duty Troops and Veterans

 America’s active-duty military, including guard and reserve units, number roughly one million strong.
-Combined with the more than 23 million living U.S. veterans and their families, they comprise tens of millions of fellow Americans that deserve our gratitude and need our support.
+Combined with the more than 23 million living U.S. veterans and their families, they comprise tens of millions of fellow Americans who deserve our gratitude and need our support.

 In addition to the help provided by the departments of Defense and Veterans Affairs, numerous organizations exist to assist the active-duty military, veterans and their families.
 Many of these offer a broad spectrum of services and others focus on specialized areas of need.
 Some of these valuable providers need volunteer support while others are best supported with financial contributions.
-The most important choice is to get involved and be engaged, and to support the U.S. military community that has sacrificed so much.
+The most important choice is to get involved and be engaged and to support the U.S. military community that has sacrificed so much.

 Please review the wide range of support and service organizations listed below, and reach out to see how you can take action to assist our active duty military, veterans and their families in solving the unique challenges they face.
-As a simple – yet powerful – starting point, take a moment to say hello to the uniformed service members and veterans that you meet, and thank them for their service.
+As a simple –- yet powerful –- starting point, take a moment to say hello to the uniformed service members and veterans that you meet, and thank them for their service.
 They will appreciate it, more than you may know.

 The U.S. Department of Veterans Affairs has many ways to volunteer time or donate funds to help our nation’s veterans including the Volunteer Transportation Network, Welcome Home Events, Stand Down for Homeless Veterans, National Cemeteries Volunteer, National Salute to Veteran Patients and Student Volunteer Program initiatives.